taher-mulla/Chatbot-Game-v.2/README.md

 - Client Side

   The client has a GUI for better user interaction.
-The fx-contorller initialize() methord displays the initial message and connects with the server.
+The fx-contorller initialize() method displays the initial message and connects with the server.
 After this the server will determine whose turn it is and will accordingly send a question to the client or will ask the client to sent a question to the server.
 The send button in the GUI will send the typed string to the server, and the server will give the appropriate reply.

   Every string sent from the server to the client has 4 parts.
 Using this string the server tells the client: who has sent the message, the message content, the server's score and the bot's score.
 This string is one example of how the client and server can exchange data and communicate.